yasiryagi/helpdesk/roles/validators/README.md

 - If you want to get a more verbose log output, add the flag:
   - `--log runtime,txpool,transaction-pool,trace=sync`

-Your node should now start syncing the blockchain.
+Your node should now start syncing with the blockchain.
 The output should look like this:
 ```
 Joystream Node
   version "Version"-"your_OS"